 What Is an Annual Report?

-The purpose of this report is to keep your business records up to date with the state of Kansas.
+The purpose of this report is to keep your business records up to date with the State of Kansas.
 This allows creditors and other interested parties to look up your business address in case they need to contact you.
-The government uses this information to track the payment of your LLC's state taxes.
+The government uses this information to track the payment of your LLC state taxes.

 Should I Use a Registered Agent Service?

-A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
+A registered agent, known in Kansas as a resident agent, is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC:

-1. Avoid penalties of late filing: In Kansas, an LLC may be dissolved after 90 days of failure to file an annual report.
+- Avoid late filing penalties: The Secretary of State can dissolve a Kansas LLC if it does not file an annual report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.

-- 2. You will have flexibility: A registered agent can receive and send documents for your LLC during regular business hours, so that you have to be on the job from 9-5 every week.
+- Gain flexibility: A registered agent service can receive and send documents for your LLC during regular business hours so that you don’t have to be on the job from 9 a.m. to 5 p.m. every week.
 You can also use a registered agent service to form an LLC in other states where you don't already have an established business presence.

-- 3. You will have privacy: Using a registered agent allows you to keep your personal address off of public records, ensuring your personal privacy.
-Additionally, in the unfortunate event that your LLC is sued, the lawsuit will be served to the registered agent address, rather than at your place of business in front of your employees.
+- Maintain privacy: Using a registered agent service allows you to keep your personal address off of public records, ensuring your privacy.
+Additionally, if someone sues your LLC, the lawsuit will be served to the registered agent’s address rather than your place of business.

-Learn more about a registered agent by reading our article, What is a Registered Agent?
+Learn more about getting a Kansas resident agent by reading our guide.